-Christianity should be our main focus since we can not expect religions that deny that God has a Son whom created all things to know truths about God.
-This instruction to turn away from them was written to Christians.
-There are many who call themselves Christians that display by their faithlessness that they are really Christian atheists.
+Christianity should be our main focus since we can not expect those religions that deny that God has a Son, through whom all things were created, to know any truths about God.
+This instruction to turn away from them was written to those that claim to be Christians.
+There are many who call themselves Christians that display by their faithlessness that they really are practical atheists.
 These phony "Christians" display a form of Godliness but they deny His power.
 Paul tells us to not to follow them.

 Obviously then, the limits they put on God must be very evident in outward expressions that display their faithlessness or a true believer could not turn away from such people.
-If we are in the last days and such people exist in the institutional churches as Paul clearly said they would then we should be able to identify them so we can obey his instructions to turn away from them.
+If we are in the last days, and such people exist in the institutional churches as Paul clearly said, then we should be able to identify them so we can obey Paul's instructions to turn away from them.
 Who then within Christianity today can we identify as those having a form of godliness while denying God's power?

 A few examples where confessing Christians display a form of Godliness but deny His power are given below - we are told not to follow these reprobates concerning the faith I am sure you can think of many more examples:

 - Those that are faithless to believe that God raised His Son Jesus physically from the dead

 - Those who are faithless to believe that the Son of God became a man within Mary without the help of any man